 But, from your very outside perspective, Bob’s many states are searching for the ball’s many states.
 Each of his many states eventually finds one of the ball’s many states.
 Now, from far enough out, we can’t tell where each of Bob’s states finds the ball.
 All we can say is that the wherever the ball is, that’s where Bob will find it.
 That is; the state of the ball that bounced east from the collision will be correlated with the state of Bob that finds the ball to the east of the collision.
 Both Bob and the ball are still in many states, but now they’re correlated.
 By finding the ball, Bob (in his many states) is now entangled with it.

 Even more awesome, since the baseballs were already entangled with each other, by entangling with one, Bob entangles himself with both.
-If you stop and think about that last fact, you’ll find that it’s really very unimpressive.
+That’s not too impressive from Bob’s perspective, but it can seem spooky from a very removed perspective.